Don’t forget to sign up to receive all of my blogs and updates automatically–simply click here and never miss an article!

 But I don’t see progress in any of this.
 I see a rather familiar mantra: “We have no king but Caesar.”

 How, then, can we ultimately understand the two beasts and the mark of the beast?
 I believe we can see human history as a giant building period.
 The powers of darkness were with Adam and Eve in the Garden and have never left.
-Satan’s work only intensified after Christ’s coming and will continue to do so as history reaches its climax.
+Satan’s work, while dealt a crushing blow after Jesus’ coming, is intensifying as our age reaches its climax.

 In this sense, people have been accepting the mark of the beast for the last two thousand years (and more, really).
 We must always remember that the words of Scripture were not recorded simply for those living in the last days of earth but were relevant to people of all generations and locations.
 What happened to the Christians in the first century served as a fulfillment of Revelation 13 but also points forward to what will occur at the very end times.
 The events of the first century served as a “type” or a precursor to what will occur before Christ’s return.